-During the second quarter of 2008, we recorded impairment charges of \$935.3 million related to goodwill and other assets in both our Contract and Retail segments.
+Also in 2008, during the second quarter, we recorded impairment charges of \$935.3 million related to goodwill and other assets in both our Contract and Retail segments.
 These non-cash charges consisted of \$850 million of goodwill impairment in both the Contract (\$464 million) and Retail (\$386 million) segments, \$80 million of impairment of trade names in our Retail segment, and \$5.3 million of impairment related to fixed assets in our Retail segment.
 For information regarding impairment charges, see the discussion of goodwill and other asset impairments that follows.

-Other operating expenses for the second quarter of 2009 were \$28.3 million compared to \$7.1 million for the same period in 2008.
-Other operating expenses for the first six months of 2009 were \$38.2 million compared to \$11.3 million in the same period of 2008.
-The first six months of 2009 reflect \$31.2 million of charges (\$21.3 million in the second quarter and \$9.9 million in the first quarter) related to store closures in the U.S. and Mexico.
-We have reorganized several areas of the Company over the last two years resulting in severance and other costs.
-In the second quarter of 2009, there were \$6.9 million of severance charges in our Contract segment, principally related to U.S. and Canadian sales force reorganizations.
-In the second quarter of 2008, we recorded a \$10.2 million charge related to employee severance for the reorganization of our Retail store management and a gain in our Corporate segment primarily related to the sale of our legacy Voyageur Panel business.
-In the first quarter of 2008, we recorded a \$2.4 million charge related to the consolidation of the Contract segment's manufacturing facilities in New Zealand and a \$1.8 million charge related to employee severance for restructuring the Retail field and Impress print and document services management organizations.
+Other operating expenses were \$1.5 million and \$39.7 million for the third quarter and the first nine months of 2009, respectively.
+The first nine months of 2009 reflect \$31.2 million of charges related to store closures in the U.S. and Mexico.
+In addition, we have reorganized several areas of the

+Company over the last two years resulting in severance and other costs.
+Therefore, in the third quarter of 2009, we recorded a \$1.5 million charge relating to the consolidation of our customer service centers and, in an earlier quarter, \$6.9 million of severance charges principally related to U.S. and Canadian sales force reorganizations.
+In the first six months of 2008, we recorded \$12.0 million of severance and other charges for the reorganization of our Retail store and field management organizations and the consolidation of the Contract segment's manufacturing facilities in New Zealand, as well as a \$3.1 million gain recognized in our Corporate segment primarily related to the sale of our legacy Voyageur Panel business.